My Island Jamaica – Visit Jamaica. Enjoy Best Caribbean Island Vacations In JAMAICA

 #27 Calabash Literary Festival

 This is the only annual international literary festival in the English speaking Caribbean.
-Event date is June 1-3, 2020
+No event of Calabash will happen this year 2022.

 Calabash literary festival features readings and music with other forms of storytelling.